marcoroganovic/rooter.js/README.md

 router.namespace("user")
 ```

-To register route for non-existant page you can use `notFound`.
+To register route for non-existant page you can use `notFound` method.
 Default settings will
-redirect to 404 page and handler is empty function.
+redirect to `/404` route and handler is empty function.
 This is how you add custom
 handler.

 ```javascript